tv3636/forgotten-market/posts/forgotten-souls.md

 - For the wizards concerned with rate of return, the risk of an “undesirable” result is roughly 1 in 10.
 - No time limit on using the flames.
 We wanted to avoid a gas war + a limited time window and we don’t want people to rush this decision.

+> We've also written more about the _Forgotten Souls_ collection which you can read about in the [Forgotten Souls Collectors Guide](/posts/forgotten-souls-collectors-guide)

 ## The Sacred Flame

 ![Sacred Flame](https://nfts.forgottenrunes.com/ipfs/QmWG5jc3spgFGPfiX3Rd4YLNSxDjXRSxeBQsS9TytVL1YD)